 NordVPN is one of the VPNs that offer the best services in China, is very complete, fast, and easy to use.
 However, in China, it occasionally has problems with stability, and some servers don’t work very well.
 During times when restrictions are increased, it holds out quite well, although it has had problems at times.
 While the price is a bit high, its extra security and anonymity options are worth it.
 Undoubtedly, it’s a VPN to keep in mind, especially if you’re looking for the possibility of having a dedicated IP address.

 Price, easy to use, connectivity, Shadowsocks, WireGuard, simultaneous connections

 Surfshark is a VPN that still isn’t very commonly used in China, with excellent performance and a very good price (for the 2-year plan).
 One of Surfshark’s main advantages is that it’s one of the few VPNs that offers Shadowsocks and the new WireGuard protocol.
 However, in our experience, sometimes it has problems with streaming platforms when you are connecting from China.

-VyprVPN is definitely one of the best VPNs for China, especially if you’re interested in having the most secure connection possible, as it offers its own servers, own encryption protocol (Chameleon™) and an additional security layer with Firewall NAT.
-However, it is not as reliable as the previous ones.
-Over the past years, it has had problems with the Great Firewall on a few occasions, but they have resolved this quickly.
+VyprVPN is definitely one of the best VPNs for China, especially if you’re interested in having the most secure connection possible, as it offers its own servers, its own encryption protocol (Chameleon™) and an additional security layer with Firewall NAT.
+It also offers the new WireGuard protocol.
+However, in recent times it has had some reliability problems in China.

 Speed, stability, price, dedicated IP addresses, simultaneous connections and extra options